Lump on Labia: 11 Common Causes (& How to Treat)

 Varicose veins in the vulva are more common to appear during pregnancy, due to the excess weight of the uterus which causes pressure on the pelvis, or also due to the natural aging of the body.

-What to do: Generally, when varicose veins on the vulva appear during pregnancy, no treatment is necessary, as the veins return to normal within a few weeks after giving birth.
+How to treat: Generally, when varicose veins on the vulva appear during pregnancy, no treatment is necessary, as the veins return to normal within a few weeks after giving birth.
 However, varicose veins caused by natural aging that present with symptoms can be surgically removed.

 9. Senile hemangioma